 - The Intellectual Property Rights Network (IPNet) aimed to create an intra-organizational network connecting World Bank and key international organizations in civil society.
-It was a short-lived network, primarily because few World Bank staff were interested in joining.
+It was a precursor to the World Bank CPRNet (Note 8).

 - IPNet was an internal World Bank network.
 It was a knowledge management facility.
 Information about projects, published works, and general issues related to indigenous peoples, in particular as regards common resources, were shared with World Bank staff via email.
 It was a precursor to the World Bank CPRNet (Note 8).

 - CPRNet aimed to connect World Bank staff that worked on common property resource issues with external experts in civil society and public sector.
-Regular brown-bag lunches were organized, and a number of Newsletters and other material were published (all this material is available on my account at academia.edu, see Sources).
+The several regular activities included brown-bag lunches, Newsletters, and other material (all of this is available on my account at academia.edu, see Sources).
 It merged with CBNRM Net (Note 12) in 2000. (see Devblog articles on CBNRM in Note 18.)